 Context: all change at WBD

-WBD is currently in the process of splitting into two different companies (unless a potential takeover by Paramount Skydance changes things).
+WBD is currently in the process of splitting into two different companies (unless a potential takeover changes things): Warner Bros and Discovery Global.